karzuo/bike/README.md

     Observe that the schedule is set to `@daily` as per our code.
     Since we set `catchup=True` in the DAG settings at `bikeshare_etl.py`, Airflow will attempt to backfill from the last partition that ran.
 In this case, it should be from `2023-12-13` for the data in `2023-12-12` (date of first record in the dataset).

+    If the DAG is paused, turn it on to ensure that the DAG  runs on schedule.
+1. Once you are done, you can shutdown the set up by pressing `Control+C` to shutdown the containers.
+Note that the data are persisted, since we have mounted the data to local disk in the `docker-compose.yml` configuration.

 ## Manual Backfill
 If manual backfilling of data is desired, go to Docker > Containers.
 Click on the 3 dots button under Actions for the airflow-webserver contain, then `Open in terminal`.